 Swimming

 The best swimming spots in Ermioni depend on which way the wind is blowing.
 If it’s blowing into the port side, Limani, from the sea then walk round to the Mandrakia side of the peninsular.
-There you can swim either off the Bisti via the steps down to swimming spots, near the small white church at the end of the Bisti path (my favourite swimming and snorkelling spot), or near the deeper water quayside next to Cavo Bianco bar.
-If the wind is blowing into Mandrakia, then go to the Limani side of the Bisti and swim off there.
+There you can swim either off the Bisti via the steps down to rocky swimming spots, near the small white church at the end of the Bisti path (our favourite swimming and snorkelling spot), or near the deeper water quayside next to Cavo Bianco bar.
+If the wind is blowing into Mandrakia, go to the Limani side of the Bisti and swim off there.

 A word of caution: Many of the rocky areas around Greece are dotted with sea urchins, so we advise you to wear swimming (water) shoes.
 It is also sensible to protect yourself from the sun.
-It is easy to forget you are getting roasted by the sun when you are in the water.
+It is easy to forget you are being slowly roasted by the sun when you are in the water.
 Factor fifty sunscreen or a sun-protection top (I have a rather fetching luminous orange one) are good ideas.
 You see the locals bobbing around in a hat for good reason!

 Snorkelling